 On the Road – The Logistics of Auto Transport

-No matter the mode of transport, cars must be loaded and secured to ensure they’re safe on the trip.
-The process can vary by the mode of transport, however.
+No matter the mode of transport, cars must be loaded and secured to ensure their safety during shipping.
+However, the process can vary by mode of transport.

 With open trailers, cars are driven onto the trailer and parked in their assigned spot.
 For enclosed trailers, cars may be loaded using ramps or lift gates.
 Once loaded, cars are secured using straps, chains, or wheel nets to keep them in place during transport.